benchristel/process-to-processes/src/index.md

 ## Patterns

-A **pattern** is a way of arranging centers.
-A *pattern description* consists of the following parts:
+A **pattern** is a local arrangement of centers that solves some design problem.
+A *pattern class* consists of the following parts:

 - A *trigger*—a situation that makes you go "aha!
 Pattern X might apply here."
 - A *design move*.
 You can think of this as a function that transforms a system *S* that does not have the pattern into a system *S&prime;* that does.